 The Three Sources of Vitamin D

-There are 3 most important natural sources of vitamin D: sunlight, enriched milk or other dairy products, and fish or fish oil, especially cod liver oil.
+There are 2 important natural sources of vitamin D: sunlight, and enriched milk or other dairy products.

-If you don’t like fish, you probably won’t like this source of Vitamin D, which means that you have to use enriched milk and dairy products and possibly eggs.
+You would probably use enriched milk and dairy products and possibly eggs.
 The less exposure to sunlight you have and the less you consume foods with Vitamin D, the higher your vitamin D deficiency could potentially be.

 - Fortified Milk 98 IU per 100 g